-String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, problems and Solutions
+String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, Problems and Solutions

-Senecio herreanus also called String of Raindrops Plant or Gooseberryplant is one of the popular Senecio varieties and bears pendant thread-like stems on which are succulent, oval-shaped, dark-green leaves with purple stripes and resemble the rind of the watermelon fruit and hence the common name.
+Senecio herreanus also called String of Raindrops Plant or Gooseberryplant is one of the popular Senecio varieties and bears pendant thread-like stems on which are succulent, oval-shaped, dark-green leaves with purple stripes which resemble the rind of the watermelon fruit and hence the common name.

 Each leaf bears a translucent window that runs the length of the leaf which allows light to reach into the interior of the leaf where photosynthesis takes place.